In this post, you are going to learn how to use fenugreek to get rid of stomach pain, help with ulcer, and reduce gastric issues in general.

 They think that drinking some few cups of fenugreek seed daily is going to do their ulcer condition a lot of benefits, but this is simply not going to be very effective.

 To get the most out of fenugreek seeds, you need to consume them and in large amounts!

 However, don’t read this and think that you will need to consume many tablespoons daily; you don’t need to as fenugreek seeds are so powerful when it comes to ulcer.

 Indeed, in a study done by the Department of Pharmaceutical Chemistry, Bombay College of Pharmacy, click here to read it, researchers show that:

 “The most effective concentration of 1000 mg/kg of extract was found to prevent ulcer lesions completely…”

-Of course, here, they are talking about fenugreek extracts which tend to be very powerful, in fact, taking 1000 milligrams of extracts for each kilogram of your weight is truly unrealistic, but many people have started to take just one teaspoon a day of ground fenugreek seeds before a large meal and this has helped them deal with ulcer pain and complications efficiently.
+Of course, here, they are talking about fenugreek extracts which tend to be very powerful, taking 1000 milligrams of extracts for each kilogram of your weight is truly unrealistic.
+Still, many people have started to take just one teaspoon a day of ground fenugreek seeds before a large meal, and this has helped them deal with ulcer pain and complications efficiently.

-The thing you need to understand is that fenugreek is not an ulcer medication, it’s not going to replace ulcer treatments, however, it can relieve ulcer lesions’ pain effectively if used on a daily basis and although more research need to be done on this subject, it seems to be extremely promising.
+The thing you need to understand is that fenugreek is not an ulcer medication, it’s not going to replace ulcer treatments; however, it can relieve ulcer lesions’ pain effectively if used daily, and although more research needs to be done on this subject, it seems to be extremely promising.

 Of course, if you are suffering from ulcer, you should consult with your doctor before starting to use fenugreek seeds or fenugreek extracts as they may interfere with some pharmaceutical compounds you may be using for ulcer treatments.